dmichalopoulos/usf-model-api/README.md

 on the contents of the `POST` request payload:
  * A `CatBoostRegressor`
  * A `LightGBMRegressor`

+The models are relatively simple in nature, with three (3) input features:
+ * `date`
+ * `store`
+ * `item`

+Note that I spent very little time trying to optimize (hyperparameter-tune) each of the models, and instead focused on getting a well-functioning and easy-to-use app up and running.
+Future work would include spending more time on the models themselves, including:
+ * Cross-validated hyperparameter tuning
+ * Feature engineering
+  * Taking more advantage of time/seasonal patterns
+  *
+ * Model selection (additional models, ensembling, etc.)
+ * Model evaluation
+   * For simplicity, I trained and evaluated the models using a simple randomized `train-test-split` approach.
+But since the models are time-series in nature, and the goal is to accurately forecast the future, a more appropriate approach would be to leverage time-based splits (including during any hyperparameter tuning and cross-validation).

 Upon launch, the app port-forwards to 0.0.0.0:80 on the host machine, and exposes the following
 endpoints: